soup-bowl/soup-bowl/README.md

 ### Hi, I'm Casey 👋
-I'm primarily a back-end developer, working with PHP and (recently) Java.
-I also like to tinker with networking, infrastructure and IoT projects.
+I am a DevOps Engineer with a passion for coding, networking, infrastructure (cloud and on-prem) and IoT.

 🚀 I have experience in PHP, MySQL, Microsoft SQL, WordPress, Git, Subversion, Docker, Windows (IIS) & Linux (NGINX) Application Infrastructure management.